Peppertop/Elvie-2/Elvie_082/README.md

-Elvie #081
+Elvie #082
 ==========
-This strip first appeared in issue #241 of Linux (Pro) Magazine during the coronavirus pandemic of 2020.
-At that time some sections of the population objected to being required to wear face masks in public indoor environments because it allegedly "encroaches on their civil liberties".
-It amused us to note that a lot of those psuedo-libertarians are exactly the sort of people who previously would have preferred to wear a mask in public in order to hide their face from CCTV cameras.
+This strip first appeared in issue #242 of Linux (Pro) Magazine, and was paired with the following strip because they both have a home renovation or DIY theme to them.

 File Details
 ------------
-* 080_panel_n.ora     - The original MyPaint image used panel n in the strip.
+* 082_panel_n.ora     - The original MyPaint image used panel n in the strip.
-* 080_panel_n.png     - A PNG image, exported from the ORA file for panel n using The GIMP.
+* 082_panel_n.png     - A PNG image, exported from the ORA file for panel n using The GIMP.
-* Elvie_080.svg       - The Inkscape SVG file that combines the panel images with frames and text to create the comic.
+* Elvie_082.svg       - The Inkscape SVG file that combines the panel images with frames and text to create the comic.
-* Elvie_080_en-GB.jpg - A PNG export of the final Inkscape file, converted to JPEG format for use on our website (British English).
+* Elvie_082_en-GB.jpg - A PNG export of the final Inkscape file, converted to JPEG format for use on our website (British English).